dedeler/movie-rand/README.md

     npm install

-*This command will intall deoendencies from package.js file so you don't need to specify them explicitly.*
+*This command will install dependencies from package.js file so you don't need to specify them explicitly.*

 License
 =======